2021 South African unrest: Incitement

 Police Minister Bheki Cele stated that the security cluster was looking at ten to twelve people who were fueling the riots through social media.
 According to State Security Minister Ayanda Dlodlo, they are investigating information as to whether senior former agents in the intelligence agency and senior ANC members aligned to former president Jacob Zuma are responsible for igniting the recent violence in KwaZulu-Natal and Gauteng.

 Jacob Zuma's daughter, Duduzile Zuma-Sambudla, is allegedly among those who encouraged the looting and violence in order to secure the release of her father as an unverified Twitter account under her name encouraged people to protest.

+In November 2021 the expert panel into the July 2021 civil unrest concluded that the riots were at least to some extent organized rather than spontaneous:

+"The submissions we received point to elements of organisation behind the looting of the malls, combined with opportunistic looting. [...].
+It is clear that the planners wanted the looting to look like they were spontaneous; a phenomenon that we have coined 'organised spontaneity'."

 State response

 Initially, the South African Police Service (SAPS) was deployed in the Nkandla district to control the number of protests in the area.

 Over the weekend, as the South African Police Service (SAPS) battled to contain the large-scale looting and damage to infrastructure, pressure mounted on government to deploy the army.

 On the morning of Monday, 12 July 2021, the South African National Defence Force (SANDF) was deployed in Gauteng and KwaZulu-Natal, as part of Operation Prosper.

 On 12 July 2021, president Cyril Ramaphosa addressed the riots, saying that the acts of public violence have been "rarely seen" in democratic South Africa.
 Ramaphosa referred to the riots as opportunistic acts of violence, citing the lack of grievance, nor any political cause, that can justify the destruction by the protestors.
 He highlighted the Constitution of South Africa, which guarantees the rights of everyone to express themselves, but stated that the victims of the violence unfolding are the workers, truck drivers, business owners, and the parents of those who have died and have all done nothing wrong.
 He went on to discuss the impact of the riots on the COVID-19 vaccine rollout, stating that it has been drastically disrupted after prior setbacks.
 He also noted how the economy of the country would face further challenges due to food and medication insecurity resulting from the riots.
 The deployment of SANDF to assist with ending the unrest was also discussed by him.

 On the same day, the Constitutional Court of South Africa reserved its previous judgment and rejected Zuma's bid to rescind his prison sentence.
 As a result of the decision, Zuma is required to remain imprisoned.

 On 14 July 2021, the Minister of Defence and Military Veterans Nosiviwe Mapisa-Nqakula said that the SANDF had increased the deployed number of troops to 25,000.

 Following the unrest, President Ramaphosa announced on 18 July that the government would explore introducing a basic income grant.